justinxzhao/music321/README.md

 music321
 ========

-Tools for generating and analyzing music statistically
+Generating and analyzing music probabilistically using the python music21 library